HOME

 Research

-RNA on the cell membrane surface and cell-cell interactions
+RNA on the cell membrane surface

 Traditional paradigm of cell-surface interactions has been dominated by the study of proteins and lipids.
 The recent discovery of glycosylated RNAs (glycoRNAs) on the cell membranes surface represents a fundamental expansion of this landscape.
 These novel biomolecules, where classical N-glycans are conjugated to non-coding RNAs, challenge our understanding of the molecular language of cellular communication.
 We are investigating the precise roles that membrane-associated RNAs play in mediating c...

-Development of novel co-detection technologies for microbe-host interactions and mechanisms
+New technologies for microbe-host interactions

 Understanding microbe-host interactions has been limited by technological barriers in simultaneously observing both partners within complex biological systems.
 Traditional methods often analyze microbial and host components separately, missing critical spatial and temporal dynamics of their interaction.
 We are developing innovative co-detection technologies that can jointly capture and quantify the molecular activities of microbes and hosts together in situ.
 This will enable us to systematically...